Polight/lego/README.md

 A property that is not declared in the `state` won't be reactive.
-It can be accessed through `this.getAttribute()`. sAfter all, don't forget that these components are native! 🏡
+It can be accessed through `this.getAttribute()`.
+After all, don't forget that these components are native! 🏡

 #### Slots